Burgage

 Burgage grants were also common in Ireland; for example, when the town of Wexford received its royal charter in 1418, English settlers were encouraged into the town and were given burgage plots at a rent of one shilling per year.
 The term was translated into Irish as buiríos, and the element "Borris" survives in many Irish place names.
+Rothe House in Kilkenny is an exceptionally well-preserved medieval burgage.